OLIVIIA-MAA/Fashion-Retail-Data-Preparation/README.md

 ## Project Overview

-This project focuses on preparing raw retail sales, product and inventory data for further business analysis.
+This project shows the full data cleaning process for a retail dataset containing sales orders, product information and inventory records.
+The main goal was to turn raw, inconsistent CSV files into clean and validated datasets ready for further business analysis.

-Before any meaningful analysis can be done, the data needs to be reliable.
-In this project, I reviewed three connected datasets, identified data quality issues, cleaned inconsistent values, standardized key fields and validated the final outputs.
+I focused on the preparation stage of an analytics project: checking data quality, identifying issues, cleaning inconsistent values, validating key fields and creating final output files.
+The project does not focus on business conclusions yet.
+Its purpose is to show how the data was prepared before moving into revenue, product and inventory analysis.

-The goal was not to draw business conclusions at this stage.
-The purpose of this notebook was to create clean, well-documented datasets that can be safely used in a separate business analysis project focused on revenue growth, pricing, product performance and inventory optimization.
+This repository is the first part of a larger retail analytics project.
+The cleaned files created here will be used in a separate analysis project focused on revenue growth, pricing, product performance and inventory efficiency.

-## Why This Project Matters
+## What This Project Shows

-Data cleaning is often the part of analysis that determines whether the final results can be trusted.

-In this project, the raw data contained several common issues that appear in real analytical work:

-- inconsistent date formats,
-- missing values,
-- duplicated records,
-- inconsistent country names,
-- text fields that needed standardization,
-- numeric fields requiring validation,
-- business records that needed to be separated from data quality errors.

-Instead of cleaning everything automatically, each issue was reviewed in context.
-The main question behind every step was:
-Will this issue affect the reliability of future analysis?

-This helped separate actual data quality problems from valid business records, such as cancelled orders or zero stock quantities.
+This project demonstrates that I can work with raw data before the analysis stage.
+I reviewed three connected datasets, checked their quality and prepared them for reliable use in future analysis.

+The main work included checking missing values, detecting duplicates, standardizing date formats, cleaning inconsistent country names, validating prices and quantities, standardizing categorical fields and checking relationships between datasets.

+I also documented cleaning decisions clearly, especially in cases where the data required business context rather than automatic removal.
+For example, cancelled orders and zero stock values were not treated as errors because they can be valid business records.

 ## Datasets Used

-The project is based on three raw datasets:
+The project uses three raw datasets.

-### 1. Sales Orders

-The sales orders dataset contains transaction-level information.
-It includes order dates, product identifiers, quantities, prices, discounts, countries and order statuses.

-This dataset required the most attention because it will be used later for revenue, customer and product-level analysis.
+The sales orders dataset contains transaction-level data, including order dates, product IDs, quantities, unit prices, discounts, countries and order statuses.
+This was the most important dataset to clean because it will later be used for revenue and customer analysis.

-### 2. Products

 The products dataset works as a product reference table.
-It contains product identifiers, categories, subcategories, base prices and launch dates.

-The main goal was to make sure that product data can be safely joined with sales and inventory data without creating duplicated or incomplete records.
+It contains product IDs, categories, subcategories, base prices and launch dates.
+The goal was to make sure that product information could be safely joined with sales and inventory data.

-### 3. Inventory

 The inventory dataset contains stock information by product and warehouse country.

-This dataset was reviewed to make sure that stock quantities, warehouse locations and product references are consistent enough for future inventory analysis.

-## Cleaning Workflow

-The project follows a structured data cleaning workflow:
-1. Load raw datasets.
-2. Review dataset structure and data types.
-3. Check missing values.
-4. Identify duplicate records.
-5. Standardize date columns.
-6. Standardize categorical fields.
-7. Validate numerical columns.
-8. Check relationships between datasets.
-9. Create cleaned datasets.
-10. Run final validation checks.
-11. Export cleaned files for further analysis.

-Each step was documented in the notebook to make the cleaning process transparent and easy to follow.

-## Main Cleaning Steps

-### Sales Orders Dataset

-The sales orders dataset was prepared as the main transaction table.

-The cleaning process included:

-- reviewing missing values,
-- removing technical duplicate rows,
-- standardizing the `order_date` column,
-- removing records without valid order dates,
-- standardizing country names,
-- validating quantity and unit price values,
-- converting discount values into numeric format,
-- standardizing order status labels.

-Cancelled orders were not treated as data errors.
-They were kept in the cleaned sales dataset because they are valid historical records.
-A separate revenue-ready dataset was created for future analysis, where cancelled orders can be excluded from revenue calculations.
-This approach keeps the original business context while still preparing a clean dataset for analysis.

-### Products Dataset

-The products dataset was cleaned as a product reference table.
-The cleaning process included:

-- checking product identifier uniqueness,
-- reviewing missing values,
-- checking duplicate records,
-- standardizing product categories and subcategories,
-- validating base prices,
-- converting launch dates into datetime format,
-- creating a `launch_year` column,
-- checking whether product IDs from sales orders exist in the products table.

-Missing launch dates were kept as missing values.
-A missing launch date does not make the full product record invalid, but it needs to be considered separately in analyses that depend on launch timing.

-### Inventory Dataset

-The inventory dataset was prepared for future stock and inventory analysis.
-The cleaning process included:

-- validating product identifiers,
-- reviewing missing values,
-- checking duplicate records,
-- checking duplicated product and warehouse combinations,
-- standardizing warehouse country names,
-- validating stock quantity values,
-- reviewing zero stock records,
-- converting stock update dates into datetime format,
-- checking whether inventory product IDs exist in the products table.

-Zero stock values were kept in the cleaned dataset because they can represent valid out-of-stock situations.
-Missing or unparseable stock update dates were also retained because they do not invalidate the stock quantity itself.

-## Data Quality Decisions

-A key part of this project was deciding what should be removed, what should be corrected and what should remain in the dataset.

-The most important decisions were:

-- Duplicate rows were removed because they could lead to double-counting.
-- Invalid or missing order dates were removed from the sales orders dataset because they could not be assigned to a reliable time period.
-- Cancelled orders were retained in the cleaned sales dataset, but separated from the revenue-ready dataset.
-- Missing launch dates were kept because products can still be valid without launch date information.
-- Zero stock values were kept because they may represent valid out-of-stock cases.
-- Missing stock update dates were kept as incomplete metadata rather than removed as invalid inventory records.

-These decisions were made to avoid unnecessary data loss while keeping the final datasets reliable.

-## Output Datasets

-The cleaning process creates cleaned versions of the original datasets:
-- sales_orders_clean.csv
-- sales_orders_revenue.csv
-- products_clean.csv
-- inventory_clean.csv

-The **sales_orders_clean** file keeps all valid order statuses, including cancelled orders.
-The **sales_orders_revenue** file excludes cancelled orders and is intended for future revenue analysis.

-## Project Structure
+It was cleaned to support later inventory analysis and to make sure stock records could be connected with product data.

+## Cleaning Process

+The cleaning process was organized by dataset.
+Each dataset was reviewed separately because each one had a different role in the future analysis.

+For the sales orders dataset, I checked missing values, duplicate rows, order dates, country names, quantities, unit prices, discounts and order statuses.
+Invalid or missing order dates were removed because they could not be used in time-based analysis.
+Cancelled orders were kept in the cleaned sales dataset, but I also created a separate revenue-ready version where cancelled orders are excluded.

+For the products dataset, I checked product ID uniqueness, missing values, duplicate records, category consistency, base prices and launch dates.
+Mixed launch date formats were converted to datetime, and a launch year column was created for later analysis.

+For the inventory dataset, I checked product IDs, missing values, duplicate records, product and warehouse combinations, warehouse country names, stock quantities and stock update dates.
+Zero stock values were kept because they can represent real out-of-stock situations.

+## Main Data Quality Decisions

+Some records were removed because they could affect the reliability of future analysis.
+Duplicate rows were removed to avoid double-counting, and sales records without valid order dates were removed because they could not be assigned to a reliable month or year.

+Some records were kept because they represented valid business situations.
+Cancelled orders were kept in the cleaned sales dataset, zero stock values were kept in the inventory dataset, and missing launch dates were kept in the products dataset.
+These values were documented instead of being removed automatically.

+This approach helped avoid unnecessary data loss while still preparing datasets that are reliable enough for further analysis.

+## Output Files

+The project creates four cleaned output files:

+- `sales_orders_clean.csv` contains cleaned sales orders with all valid order statuses retained.
+- `sales_orders_revenue.csv` contains sales records prepared for revenue analysis, with cancelled orders excluded.
+- `products_clean.csv` contains the cleaned product reference table.
+- `inventory_clean.csv` contains the cleaned inventory dataset.

+The cleaned files are saved in the `data/processed/` folder and are ready to be used in the next stage of the project.

+## Skills Demonstrated

+This project demonstrates practical data cleaning and data preparation skills:

+- data quality assessment,
+- missing value analysis,
+- duplicate detection,
+- date parsing and standardization,
+- categorical data cleaning,
+- numerical value validation,
+- working with related datasets,
+- checking relationships between tables,
+- preparing analysis-ready files,
+- documenting cleaning decisions clearly.

+## Tools Used

+- Python
+- Pandas
+- NumPy
+- Google Colab / Jupyter Notebook

+## Repository Structure

 ```text
 retail-sales-data-cleaning/